LennartHennigs/DIYStreamDeck/README.md

 - `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
 The former is mandatory inside a folder definition without an `autoclose` setting.
 - `folder`: This field allows you assign a folder (a set of key definitions) to be opened.
 A folder will auto-close per default, ohter actions has been triggered inside.
 Folders can also be nested.
 - `alias_of`: Only for application entries.
 This field will tell the keypad to use another applications key definition.
 All other keys will be ignored. 🆕
+- `pressedUntilReleased`: Tells the keypad to keep the button pressed until manually released. 🆕
 - `description`: This optional field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.

 In addition, two more keys are relevant for folders and applications: